SAP/styleguides/clean-abap/CleanABAP.md

 ENDMETHOD.
 ```

+the statement's name doesn't reveal what happens if the condition fails,
-the statement's name is so obscure that people will probably understand the long form better:
+such that people will probably understand the long form better:

 ```ABAP
 METHOD read_customizing.